Form design: 10 tips on how to design a form that brings in conversions

 #7 Break complex forms in a multi-step process

-For longer forms which cannot be shortened, your best option is to split the process into various bite-size steps.
+For longer forms that cannot be shortened, your best option is to split the process into various bite-size steps.
+The multi-step form process can increase success rates and overall make your form less intimidating from a first impression.
 Make sure you split the requested information logically and that users are shown their progress within the process.
 This can be achieved by indicating the step they are on (example: Step 2 of 3) and by providing a visual cue such as a progress bar or a percentage - which is how survey forms typically handle it.

 #8 Usability testing